phaustin/pyman/Book/chap2/chap2_basics.rst

 When we save code in a computer file, we call the sequence of commands stored in the file a *script* or a *program* or sometimes a *routine*.
 Programs can become quite sophisticated and complex.
 Here we are only going to introduce the simplest features of programming by writing a very simple script.
 Much later, we will introduce some of the more advanced features of programming.

 .. index::
-   single: Canopy; Code Editor
+   single: Anaconda; Code Editor
-   pair: Canopy; tab completion
+   pair: Anaconda; tab completion

 To write a script you need a text editor.
 In principle, any text editor will do, but it's more convenient to use an editor that was designed for the task.
-We are going to use the **Code Editor** in the Canopy window that appears when you launch the Canopy application (see  :ref:`fig-CanopyWindow`).
+We are going to use the **Code Editor** in the Spyder window that appears when you launch Spyder.
 This editor, like most good programming editors, provides syntax highlighting, which color codes key words, comments, and other features of the Python syntax according to their function, and thus makes it easier to read the code and easier to spot programming mistakes.
 The Canopy code editor also provides syntax checking, much like a spell-checker in a word processing program, that identifies many coding errors.
 This can greatly speed the coding process.
-Tab completion also works in the Canopy Code Editor.
+Tab completion also work.

 .. _chap2:ScriptExmp1: